 They are connected to power but have no data connection at all.
-Typically installed by a local locksmith for a one-off type of installation scenario.
+They are typically installed by a local locksmith for a one-off type of installation scenario.

 Wireless Proximity Readers

-Used by hotels to avoid wiring all doors to central location.
-Typically operating on battery and connected to a wireless repeater.
+Used by hotels to avoid wiring all doors to a central location.
+They typically operate on battery power and are connected to a wireless repeater.